 The pinout scheme of the header to couple the CPU board is shown below.
-3 of the 10 pins are not connected (NC).
-The rest follow the pins pattern of the Raspberry Pi header (P1).
+Some of the 10 pins are not connected (NC) to the board circuit though 2 of these connect to a stacked board.
+The rest of the pins follow the pattern of the Raspberry Pi header (P1).

 |pin #1||The VCC pin.
 The board logic is powered through this pin from as low as 3.3 V (RPi) to up to 5 V (Arduino Uno).|